10 months by cncdivi

-The arbor supports some fraction of the diameter of the saw.
+The arbor supports some fraction of the size of the saw.
 What’s left is the “tooth stickout.”
-If you have the option due to a variety of blade diameters and arbors, try to minimize the tooth stickout.
+If you have the option due to a variety of blade sizes and arbors, try to minimize the tooth stickout.
 Note that this stickout is different than the stickout used in G-Wizard, which is the distance from the saw tooth to where the shank goes into the toolholder.

 Chip Clearance and Slitting Saws

 You can tell by looking at a Slitting Saw how much chip clearance is available–if the teeth are small, there’s little room between them for chips.
 They can’t be used very far down in a slot because the chips will bind.
 Most Slitting Saws have some concavity, meaning the area below the teeth and towards the hub has been ground so it is thinner, but that concavity won’t really accommodate chips.
 It’s more to avoid binding with the walls of the material.
 If you’ve got to go deep, look for larger teeth with bigger gaps between them to carry the chips.

 The larger the hole size in the saw, the larger arbor is needed (the part that holds the saw, the other end will be according to the spindle taper or shank size).
 Larger hole sizes are desirable because they provide a more rigid setup that reduces deflection.
 Consider that a 1 1/4″ arbor is more than twice as rigid as a 1″ arbor–it doesn’t take much to help a lot where rigidity is concerned.

 Different diameter side collars can be had for slitting saws.
 Always use the largest diameter that will clear your work.
 The role of the side collar is to support the saw blade, so the larger the diameter, the more of the blade that will be supported.
 When you assemble the saw, make sure all the components are free of dust, chips, and any other foreign material.